lmos-ai/lmos-website/docs/introduction.md

 # What is LMOS?

 ## Our vision
-Our vision is to create a **sovereign and open platform and ecosystem for intelligent agents** that makes it easy to develop, deploy, and connect agents across different networks and industries. <br />
+Our vision is to create a **sovereign and open platform and ecosystem for intelligent agents** that makes it easy to develop, deploy, and connect agents across different networks and industries, regardless of the language or framework used for their implementation. <br />
-Our principles — Openness, Interoperability, Security and Transparency — guide the development of this platform.
+Our principles — **Openness, Interoperability, Security and Transparency** — guide the development of this platform.
 We believe that systems built on these principles foster collaboration and innovation.

 **Openness:** Embrace open standards and protocols to foster collaboration, innovation, and accessibility within the intelligent agent ecosystem, over closed proprietary systems that hinder collaboration and innovation.